srikarsahara/srikarsahara/README.md

 - 🤔 I’m looking for help with web development
 - 💬 Ask me about tech gadgets
 - 📫 How to reach me: #srikarsahara
-- 😄 Pronouns: ... i am cool
+- 😄 Pronouns: ... cool
-- ⚡ Fun fact: ... thia may not be true
+- ⚡ Fun fact: ... thi may not be true